-As a boy, Darren Emenau loved to climb trees, explore the shoreline, and get dirty, and still does.
-Clay lets me be a kid at play, a mad scientist, and an artist, all at the same time.
+As a boy, I loved to climb trees, explore the shoreline and get dirty.
+Still do.
+Clay lets me be a kid at play, a mad scientist and an artist, all at once.

 The Zen Buddhist philosophy of wabi-sabi, which sees beauty in imperfection, resonates with me.
 I like things that are unique, authentic and irregular.
 I could spend a lifetime tinkering with infinite combinations of form and glaze.
 In fact, that’s exactly what I plan to do.

-I realized early on, as a flat-broke young potter fresh out of craft college, I couldn’t wait for money or permission to get going.
+I realized early on, as a flat-broke potter fresh out of craft college, I couldn’t wait for money or permission to get going.
 So, I learned by doing.
-Now, 20 years later, I still have the same motto: “Do what you can with what you have, and do it now.
+Now, 20 years later, I still have the same motto: “Do what you can with what you have.
+And do it now."

-Along with making pottery, I love wooden boats, backcountry skiing, biking country roads, and at times playing 1980s video games with my brother, and being engulfed in the music of Donovan.
+Along with making pottery, I love wooden boats, backcountry skiing, biking country roads, playing 1980s video games with my brother, and being engulfed in the music of Donovan.